andykarpov/karabas-pro/ERRATA-REVA.md

 8) On-board power switch is required
 9) w25q32 does not work, better to use EPCS16 or M25P16
 10) Board required more labels, marks, etc
+11) Missing 10k pull-up on the /AVR_CS line